-The Pro Bono Program was established in the fall of 1997 as a division of the UNC Law Office of Public Service Programs.
+The Pro Bono Program was established in the fall of 1997 and is a division of the UNC Law Student Development Office.
 It has since connected law students with hundreds of pro bono projects under the supervision of practicing attorneys in both public interest and private practice.
-The program is administered by a 12-student board and one faculty supervisor who work throughout the year with community partners, legal aid offices, law school student groups, professors, alumni, private attorneys, and fellow students to facilitate individual pro bono projects, special clinics, and group trips in which students can participate.
+The program is administered by a 13-student board and one faculty supervisor who work throughout the year with community partners, legal aid offices, law school student groups, professors, alumni, private attorneys, and fellow students to facilitate individual pro bono projects, special clinics, and group trips in which students can participate.

 Pro bono projects are available to all students, and students can get involved as soon as their first semester of their 1L year.
 During the 2014-2015 school year: